crossfilter/universe/README.md

     ...
   ])
   .then(function(myUniverse){
-    // Your data is now indexed and ready to query.
-This is pretty much instantaneous :) return myUniverse
+    // And now you're ready to query! :) return myUniverse
   })
 ```